Oberoi Realty: Strong base

 The real estate sector continues to face a number of challenges, and this is the reason that analysts have rated as ‘above estimates’ the 1% net profit growth by Oberoi Realty, a Mumbai-focused builder.
 Another reason for this enthusiasm is the stable operating numbers.
-The company’s realisation increased by 8% on a quarter-overquarter basis, despite a 5% fall in volume during the same period.
+The company’s realization increased by 8% on a quarter-over-quarter basis, despite a 5% fall in volume during the same period.
 The occupancy rate at Oberoi Mall was stable at 95%, while the occupancy for Commerz also rose marginally to 83%.

-Oberoi Realty also has a steady project pipeline in place.
-It has already received approvals for its Esquire project at Goregaon under the revised development control rules (DCR), and expects to start construction within a few weeks.
+Oberoi Realty Ltd also has a steady project pipeline in place.
+It has already received approvals for its Esquire project at Goregaon under the revised development control rules (DCR) and expects to start construction within a few weeks.
 The Oasis project in Worli has started and the same is expected to reach the 25% construction threshold in 2013-14 itself.
 However, the Mumbai commercial real estate market is still struggling with oversupply and, therefore, the demand for Commerz II is not as robust as it was for Commerz I. To mitigate the problem, Oberoi Realty is planning to convert some of its commercial projects to residential ones, and this should provide the much-needed visibility for the coming quarters.

 The company is also considering foraying into other important markets.
-To begin with, it is planning to make an investment of 150 crore in the National Capital Region, and additional investments will be on the basis of its success.
+To begin with, it is planning to make an investment of 150 crores in the National Capital Region, and additional investments will be on the basis of its success.
 This implies that success on this front should act as a major trigger for the stock.
 The firm is still waiting for the environmental clearance for its Mulund project, and any news on that front can be another trigger.
 As of now, the strong execution history and high-end construction quality differentiate Oberoi Realty from other players.
-The low-cost land bank—since most of the land was acquired before the recent spiral in prices—is another positive factor for the stock.
-However, new land acquisition may be at a higher cost and this may dilute the cash holding and higher margins.
+The low-cost land bank—since most of the land was acquired before the recent spiral of prices—is another positive factor for the stock.
+However, a new land acquisition may be at a higher cost and this may dilute the cash holding and higher margins.